Skip to main content

 Course overview

-Cybersecurity plays a vital role in our networked global infrastructure.
+Cybersecurity plays a vital role in networked global infrastructure.
 This course covers the theoretical foundations and concepts needed to understand the security issues faced by network environments and the importance of data stewardship.

 The industry and research-based projects offered by this Microsoft-certified (Microsoft Azure Data Fundamentals) program give you a global perspective and make you work-ready.
-All our units are embedded with the United Nations' sustainable goals.
+All units are embedded with the United Nations' sustainable goals.
 This program is co-designed with CISCO Networking Academy and offers free access to CISCO NetAcad resources.
 You can use this graduate certificate to expand your knowledge further by completing a Master of Information Technology.
 Units from this course can also count towards a cybersecurity specialisation in the MBA.

 Key facts